 The fund is managed based on an investment process that includes the analysis of markets, asset classes and products in which the fund invests.
 The investment process means that investments are primarily made in funds with exposure to equities, fixed income and alternative strategies.
 The distribution of exposure is dependent upon the fund management team's ongoing analysis of the market conditions with regard to the economy, valuations and liquidity.
 Consideration is also taken to developments in different regions.
 For example, when the fund management team expects the equity market to rise, investments in equities will increase and will decrease in fixed income funds.
 Exposure to the equity markets, fixed income markets or alternative investments increase or decrease within the investment interval applicable to the fund's investments.
 The portfolio construction takes the fund's tracking error into account.
 Fund management is actively pursued, at the same time as we strive for a well-diversified portfolio.
-The tracking error (see the definition below) is thereby expected to be in parity with historical levels (see the table below) as a result of the diversification and distribution between various asset classes.
+As a result of the diversification and the distribution between various asset classes, the tracking error is expected to be in line with the historical levels.
 The team also analyses and selects the incoming funds based on the strategy, sustainability and liquidity, among others.
 The fund also uses various derivatives in its strategy to attain the desired level of exposure and risk.